cutdigital/mcut/README.md

 * **Sectioning**: elimination of material/volume on one side of a specified surface (e.g. a plane)
 * **Splitting**: partitioning one mesh using another that might be open or solid.

-What is being offered is a general solution to the problem of resolving solid- and surface-mesh intersections.
+What is being offered is a general solution to the problem of resolving solid- and/or open-mesh intersections.
 It is a solution that is sought by many companies, researchers, and private individuals for its ability to address extremely difficult problems relating to computational geometry in 3D.
 A classic application is constructive solid geometry (CSG) i.e. the “boolean operation”, which is shown below, where the resulting meshes/objects are produced with MCUT:

 <p align="center">
   <img src="https://github.com/cutdigital/mcut.github.io/blob/master/docs/media/repo-teaser/teaser2.png?raw=true">